laszloekovacs/shoppr/README.md

 -   grant consent
 -   get the keyvault url from the keyvaults
 -   use client id , secret to set env variables to use default credentials
+-   set proper access policies in keyvault tab for the shopper principal